WatDuhHekBro/VelsarborEnglish/README.md

 And let's not forget the video that started it all: [The video by Hydlide S](https://www.youtube.com/watch?v=LNBnLKQmUmQ)

+# Regarding The French Version
+For many years now, there has been a [French version of Velsarbor](http://www.rpg-maker.fr/jeux-418-velsarbor-version-francaise.html) by Shanka.
+This page at least seems to be based on the first demo of Velsarbor, which you can tell by the number of maps.
+The first demo has 180 maps while the second/final demo has 296 maps.
+I'm not sure if saves transfer, though I can't see any reason why they wouldn't.
+There are a few maps I know of that have completely changed their dialogue, but it seems like they're far and few between.

 # Dev Section Below
 AFAIK, the people who previously worked on translations never published their progress, and it seems like they haven't worked on it since.